bipashasen/bipashasen.github.io/_pages/about.md

 </span>

 <span class="research-text">
-The development of the portal was undertaken in order to have an one stop virtual environment that compliments the real environment interactions between students and professors.
-The idea was build a file-sharing <i>network</i> instead of just a portal.
-Back in 2013, we had limited means of sharing assignments and coursework namely Facebook groups, which was not user-friendly, inconvinient for group interaction.
+An one-stop online-environment that complimented the real-environment in terms of the interactions between students and professors.
+Built a file-sharing <i>network</i> instead of just a portal.
+Back in 2013, there were limited means for sharing assignments and coursework online (such as Facebook groups) and weren't user-friendly.
+Moreover, they were inconvinient for group interaction.
 In the dire need of an organized file-sharing group-based platform, I single-handedly developed TheBhaad over a course of 5 months.
 TheBhaad had an operating system like user-interface for easy operation with an advanced search features across groups (classrooms), contacts, personalized document realignment, discussion forum, request and push-notification features. <i class="underline">This was extensively used by my undergraduate institution at a time having on an average of 5000 active users per month.
 I was awarded Best Enterpreneur by my institue for my work on TheBhaad</i></span>

 <!-- ## Reinforced and Collaborative Music Recommendation